R-Lia/monitoring-xymon/README.md

 When disabled manually, the test will remain blue until a change is detected.
 This change is detected by asking xymon server via xymondboard.

 Parameters :
-* category : a list separated by comma of complete paths to a specific repository (optional)
+* repositories : a list separated by comma of complete paths to a specific repository (optional)
 * -r [hostname] : alias (if any) created in the hosts.cfg file.
 Used to interrogate xymondboard (optional)
 * -h : help and exit (optional)